caraya/feedback-review/kiss.md

 There are many situations that we have to adapt our images for.
 Some of the use cases:

-1. Our images need to be able to render crisply at different device-pixel-ratios (Retina displays and other modern phones and screens).
-We want images that will render well in this high density screens but won't be wasted bytes in lower resolution devices
-2. We need to acommodate different break points in responsive layouts
-   * To solve both use cases we want our images to be available in multiple resolutions and densities so that they scale well in fluid layouts and look good in Retina displays
+1. We want our images to be available in multiple resolutions and densities so that they scale well in fluid layouts and look good in Retina displays
-3. Sometimes we’ll want to customize images beyond simple scaling.
-We might want to crop or change images.
-We’ll call this the `art-direction` use case.
+2. Sometimes we might want to crop or change images to match the design of a site or layout, in essence, providing `art direction` for the project
-4. Different browsers support different image formats.
-We can send WebP images to browsers that support thenm, and JPEGs or PNGs to browsers that don’t.
-We’ll call this the `type-switching` use case.
+3. Provide images in different formats for browsers that support them.
+We can provide WebP images for those browsers that support them and give PNG and JPEG to those browsers that don't support WebP

 To see possible solutions to these use cases see the Responsive Images Community Group [page of demos](https://responsiveimages.org/demos/) and [Responsive Images Done Right: A Guide To <picture> And srcset](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/)

-Templates would allow the automation of this process by creating templates that would only require the name of the image and would paste it where appropriate in the image element and it's children.
+Templates and template engines would allow the automation of this process by creating templates that only require the name of the image and would paste it where appropriate in the image element and it's children.
+When  I've used them I've always included templating as part of the build process.

-If you're using templates it may be worth the time to include template compilation as part of your build process.

 Zell Liew wrote a good introductory article on [modularizing content with templating engines and Gulp](https://zellwk.com/blog/nunjucks-with-gulp/).
+It should be too hard to extend the idea to other build systems.

 #### Lazy loading images and videos